23/Thursday

 using social functions to bring people together and to even create a bipartisan environment.
 But they have done much more, especially since Eleanor Roosevelt took the role in new directions.
 Presidential wives were not always called “first lady” and they were not always able to use their influence publicly, but they exerted influence in other ways that shaped history.
 Little is taught in American History classes about the women who served their country in a role that is not legislated or constitutionally created, that has no rulebook, and receives no monetary compensation.
 Until Rosalynn Carter, they didn't even have official office space.

-Dr. Diana B. Carlin, Professor Emerita of Communication at Saint Louis University and co-author of Remember the FIRST Ladies: The Legacies of America’s History-Making Womenem>, will take you behind the scenes in the Washingtons’ President’s House and the White House and inform you how these women helped make history.
+Dr. Diana B. Carlin, Professor Emerita of Communication at Saint Louis University and co-author of Remember the First Ladies: The Legacies of America’s History-Making Women, will take you behind the scenes in the Washingtons’ President’s House and the White House and inform you how these women helped make history.
 See the full write-up and find contact info on the American Mensa Events website.
 Even if you can’t attend the live talk, provided you register, you will receive a link to a recording of the event.
 Closed captioning enabled.

 Virtual Event!!